 The work represents a balance between stillness and the ever-accelerating speed at which we are moving forward.
 In the movement research of the wearer, the most beautiful forms arise intuitively.
 Organically developing from a flat circle into a multi-layered spiral.
 The imagery is poetic: a flower unfolding its petals, the transformation from caterpillar to butterfly, the peacock dancing his mating ritual.

-The neoclassic music is composed live by Mink Steekelenburg (piano and synths).
+The neoclassic music is composed live by Mink Steekelenburg (piano).

 Material: textile, recycled carbon, and metal.
 The work originated in 2016 and is further developed between 2016-2021.